-When you are unable to make financial or health care decisions for yourself, a court may find it necessary to appoint a conservator to handle your affairs.
-While this is a necessary step at times, there are ways to plan and avoid a conservatorship with the right legal documents, preventing unnecessarily broad authority over your life decisions.
+A conservatorship is a court process in which a court appoints someone to handle the financial and personal affairs of someone who cannot longer manage them for themselves.
+If you are unable to make financial or health care decisions for yourself, a court may find it necessary to appoint a conservator to handle your affairs.
+While this is a necessary step at times, there are ways to avoid a conservatorship with the right legal documents, preventing unnecessarily broad authority over your life decisions.

 One of the best methods is to draft a power of attorney for specific areas, such as finances or health care.
 This allows you to select the agent yourself and define the responsibilities, rather than have a court make those choices.
 Most people prefer to limit the amount of discretion another person has over important matters, and tools such as a power of attorney, living trusts and advance directives for health care allow you to plan for any future contingencies.

 Contact Attorney Andrea K. Shoup at 951-445-4114 to protect you and your family today.